Facts about Sacagawea

 Sacagawea is depicted on the front of a U.S. gold dollar coin, which was first minted in the year 2000.

-A Wind River Shoshone woman who claimed to be Sacagawea lived until 1884, but most scholars believe that the Sacagawea who accompanied Lewis and Clark died in 1812.
-William Clark adopted Jean Baptiste and a daughter, Lisette, after her death… The Sacagawea dollar replaced the Susan B. Anthony dollar coin, which was last minted in 1999… Over the years, Sacagawea’s name has also been spelled as Sacajawea and Sakakawea.
+A Wind River Shoshone woman who claimed to be Sacagawea lived until 1884 and was buried near Fort Washakie, Wyoming.
+But today most scholars believe that the Sacagawea who accompanied Lewis and Clark died in 1812 in what is now North Dakota… William Clark adopted Jean Baptiste and a daughter, Lisette, after her death… The Sacagawea dollar replaced the Susan B. Anthony dollar coin, which was last minted in 1999… Over the years, Sacagawea’s name has also been spelled as Sacajawea and Sakakawea.